sphinx-toolbox/extras_require/README.rst

         }
     )

-A message can be displayed in the documentation to indicate that the subpackage has these additional requirements has that must be installed.
+A message can be displayed in the documentation to indicate that the subpackage has these additional requirements that must be installed.

 For instance, this: